-The mouth contains many salivary glands, some major and some minor.
+The mouth contains many salivary glands.
+Some are major, and some are minor.
 Salivary gland cancer occurs when one of these glands develops a cancerous tumor.
-There are 3 pairs of major salivary glands:

-The parotid glands, positioned just in front of each ear, are the largest salivary glands; they are the most likely to develop here.
+The parotid glands, positioned just in front of each ear, are the largest salivary glands.
+A tumor is most likely to develop here.
 While most tumors that develop here are benign, this is also the starting place for most malignant salivary gland tumors.

-There are 450-750 microscopic minor salivary glands all around the mouth.
+There also hundreds of microscopic minor salivary glands all around the mouth.
 Locations include:

 - the sinuses